gaborbernat/bernat-tech/content/posts/pep-517-518/index.md

 years ago, aka executing `setup.py`.
 The whole ecosystem still builds on the top of the _distutils_ and _setuptools_ interface that cannot change much due to trying to preserving backward compatibility.

-Also, executing arbitrary user-side Python code during packaging though is dangerous, leading to subtle errors hard to debug by less experienced users.
+Executing arbitrary user-side Python code during packaging is dangerous, leading to subtle errors hard to debug by less experienced users.
 Imperative build systems were great for flexibility twenty years ago when we were not aware of all the use cases.
-Still, now that we have a good understanding, we can probably make very robust and easy package builders for various use cases.
+Now that we have a good understanding, we can make robust and easy package builders for various use cases.

 To quote [Paul Ganssle](https://twitter.com/pganssle) (maintainer of `setuptools`and `dateutil` on this):